 For example, during the 1918 Spanish Flu epidemic, most of the people who succumbed did so because their immune systems responded so vigorously to the infection that they “drowned” in the fluids that developed in their lungs.

-There is evidence that elderberry products ease flu symptoms and support the immune system, but taking elderberry might lead to an overzealous immune system response, which would be harmful if you get COVID-19.
-So, for now, I’m recommending folks avoid elderberry until it’s proven to be safe in the setting of COVID-19.
+There is evidence that elderberry products ease flu symptoms and support the immune system, but taking elderberry might lead to an overzealous immune system response, which could be harmful if you get COVID-19.
+Until it's proven safe, it's wise to steer clear of elderberry for COVID-19 symptoms.

 What about vitamin D?